priyatam/lighttable-plugin-guide/README.md

 `ctrl-shift-g`.

-Great, gist is created and its url is copied onto the clipboard.
+Great, a gist was just created and its url was copied onto the clipboard and status bar.
+Check it.
 Paste the url in the browser.

+That's your gist!
-Let's push this further, let's debug this plugin:

-Uncomment the following code in gist.cljs.
+Let's push this further, let's debug this plugin: uncomment the following code in gist.cljs.

-    ;;(.log js/console path)
+    (.log js/console path)

 `Cmd-Enter` to evaluate it.

 Lighttable asks for a client, select 'Light Table UI'.
 Save `gist.cljs` again.

 `ctrl-shift-g`.